shrutisankolli/Final-project/README.md

 Monte Carlo Simulation in Python for the simulation of a Random Walk.

 ## Team Member(s):
-Shruti S. Sankolli
+1. Shruti S. Sankolli
-Shraddha Machchar
+2. Shraddha Machchhar
-Sayali Tamble
+3. Sayali Tamble

 (Note: Don't put your email addresses here (which is public).
 If a student wants their NAME hidden as well, due to optional FERPA regulations, they can be listed purely by their GitHub ID).